StudentsCouncilCRCE/fragmag/content/reports/technical-report.md

 Update: Crescendo 2020 was rescinded to contain the COVID-19 outbreak.

-Absolutely devastated to see our technical fest not getting executed.
+Absolutely gutted to see our technical fest not getting executed.
 The Council and Crescendo Team had worked really hard to put everything in order.
 Nevertheless, I see my juniors fervently learning and implementing technologies, that is my marker for knowing we are headed in the right direction.
 That’s my cue to hand over the baton.

+Signing off,<br>

-> Signing off,<br> > **Pranay Bagrecha**<br>
+> **Pranay Bagrecha**<br>
-> (Technical Secretary)
+> Technical Secretary